OxideOG/OxideOG/README.md

 - 👀 I’m interested in game development, mostly FiveM
 - 🌱 I’m currently learning LUA development
 - 💞️ I’m looking to collaborate on FiveM resource projects
-- 📫 How to reach me discord, Oxide.#9715
+- 📫 You can reach me discord, Oxide.#9715

 <!---
 OxideOG/OxideOG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.